-Macroeconomists use the economic measure for two reasons.
+Macroeconomists use this economic measure for two reasons.
 The first is to assess aggregate savings in each household; savings refer to the portion of income that is not used for consuming goods and services.
-Aggregate savings in the economy feeds into the national supply of capital; hence, it can be used to assess the long-term productive capacity of an economy.
+Aggregate savings in the economy feeds into the national supply of capital.
+Therefore, it can be used to assess the long-term productive capacity of an economy.

 Secondly, consumption behavior provides a good measure of the total national output in the economy.
 The total output can be used to understand the reasons for macroeconomic fluctuations in the business cycle.

 The behavior data can be used to measure poverty, understand the retirement rate in households, and test theories of competition in the economy.
 Data from households allows macroeconomists to understand spending behavior, and the figures can be used to examine relationships between consumption and factors such as unemployment and education costs.